 In the daivī Varṇa system, a guru can come from any class of society (i.e. Brahmana, Kshatriya, Vaisya, or Sudra) because all these classes exist in spiritual society too.
 The real qualification is not based on material position, but whether you have understood your spiritual position.
 Owing to this fact Sri Chaityanya Mahaprabhu allowed everyone to initiate, not just Brahmana or Sannyasis.
 Similarly, Śrīla A. C. Bhaktivedānta Swami Prabhupāda also encouraged everyone to initiate.
 The caveat, however, is that you must have realized your spiritual proclivity and the role in the spiritual society, and have the ability to do so for those who haven’t.
 A guru from the Sudra class can therefore initiate a disciple into the Brahmana class because the guru can see that the eternal spiritual proclivity of the disciple is Brahmana although he or she hasn’t yet realized it.
 In such a case, the disciple would be eternally grateful to the guru for showing the path, although he would be socially higher in both material and spiritual societies.
 The main requirement is that the guru is spiritually realized, whether or not their social role (material or spiritual) is higher.
 This is possible only in daivī Varṇa system, not in the material Varṇa system.

 In the material Varṇa system, a guru is always a Brahmana.
 In the daivī Varṇa system, the guru can be a Sudra too, provided he is spiritually realized.
 Similarly, women can be spiritual masters too in daivī Varṇa system although they are largely forbidden to initiate in the the material Varṇa system.
 Again, the main qualification is a person having recognized their spiritual proclivities, and their position in a spiritual society.
-A carpenter in a spiritual society can also be a guru (i.e. the show the way) for a priest in a material society to eventually become a priest in the spiritual society.
+A carpenter in a spiritual society can also be a guru (i.e. to show the way) for a priest in a material society to eventually become a priest in the spiritual society.
 This is a radical conception of the Varṇa system, with few similarities to the material Varṇa system.

 The Meaning of Dīkṣā